hablapps/blog/_posts/2023-12-19-Power-Up-Your-Data-Analytics-Insights.md

 ## Overview

-The overview we can have of Insights is the following: a cloud-based data analysis platform.
-However, to reach the analysis, we need to go through some preliminary steps, such as creating the database or data ingestion.
+Let's get, before the analysis, through some preliminary steps, such as creating the database or data ingestion.

 For the development, we will use a specific use case—a telecommunications network.
-It has been chosen for two reasons: the data is temporal (thus allowing the use of time series analysis tools) and is of high density.
+It has been chosen for two reasons: the data is temporal (thus allowing the use of time series analysis tools) and high density.
 With this, we will not only showcase the power of Insights but also the underlying machinery: the kdb+ database.

 Once we enter our instance of Insights Enterprise, we encounter the following screen.